Grand Valley State University

 The main types of models covered in this course are difference equations, matrix models, and ordinary differential equations.
 No prior knowledge of any of these topics is assumed.
 As background, the course begins by refreshing students' memories of various topics in elementary mathematics, including the basic rules of algebra and various standard mathematical functions (power functions, exponential functions, etc.).
 The course also provides students with an introduction to the required parts of elementary calculus, tailored to biology students and with no prior knowledge assumed.

-Each modeling technique studied is illustrated by readings from the literature.
-Applications to various branches of modern biology are illustrated with worked examples.
-Specific applications examined during the course each year will be selected based on interests of the students but may include, for example, topics in animal behavior, population and community ecology, population genetics, fisheries and wildlife management, ecotoxicology, epidemiology, cell and organism physiology, biochemistry, regulation of genes and metabolism, and statistical topics such as least-squares parameter estimation.
+Students are shown how to use the R programming language to implement each technique numerically and plot the results.
+Applications to various branches of modern biology are illustrated with worked examples and readings from the literature.
+Specific applications examined during the course will be selected based on interests of the students enrolled but may include, for example, topics in animal behavior, population and community ecology, population genetics, fisheries and wildlife management, ecotoxicology, epidemiology, cell and organism physiology, biochemistry, regulation of genes and metabolism, and statistical topics such as least-squares parameter estimation and principal components analysis.